amendx/vue-dndrop/README.md

 }
 ```

-The `dropResult` parameter has the format:
+The `dropResult` parameter has the following format:

 ```js
 dropResult: {